 When a domesticated animal is injured and/or damage occurs to the driver's vehicle, there may be a presumption of fault on the part of the animal's owner for allowing the animal to run at large.
 If the accident was caused by a driver's negligence, the animal owner may file suit against the driver.
 Most states limit damages to the value of the animal or its medical care, and do not permit non-economic damages, such as emotional distress, associated with the loss of a pet.

-While this is a rapidly developing area of law, injury or damage to the driver's vehicle caused by collision with wild animals (e.g., deer) is generally covered without assignment of fault.
-The driver should render assistance to the animal only if it won’t create further danger for the driver or other motorists.
+While this is a rapidly developing area of law, injury or damage to the driver's vehicle caused by collision with wild animals (for example, a deer) is generally covered without assignment of fault.
+The driver should render assistance to the animal only if it won't create further danger for the driver or other motorists.

 Learn More About Rental Liability and Pedestrian Accidents from a Lawyer

 If you've been involved in a car accident, it's a good idea to get in touch with a local personal injury attorney.
 A lawyer will be able to tell you whether someone was negligent or reckless in causing harm to you, and whether you might be able to collect damages to cover your losses.